The-Marcy-Lab-School/intro-to-react-refactor/README.md

 # Intro to React Simple Refactor Lab

 For this exercise, you'll be practicing using `create-react-app` as a scaffolding toolchain.
-You'll be using the components your created last lab.
+You'll be using the components you created last lab.

 ## Set Up